PatGendre/oai-openedition/docs/source/availableFormats.rst

 * ``<dcterms:hasFormat scheme="TEI">``: link to structured  XML-TEI Full text (suitable for republication and text and dat mining)
 * ``<dcterms:hasFormat scheme="BASICTEI">``: link to full text in the "basicTEI" format witch provide metadata of the document in TeiHeader and raw text in the body section (suitable for text indexing).

-If you need  an access to OpenEdition’s TEI as a partner, please email us at contact+oai@openedition.org.
+If you need access to OpenEdition’s TEI as a partner, please email us at contact+oai@openedition.org.

 **Example**